Last updated: Thurs 9 Apr 2020

 Update: with the ATO’s announcement of the new ‘shortcut method’, a dedicated workspace is not required to claim 80 cents per hour fixed rate.
 This method is only valid for working from home expenses incurred between 1 Mar - 30 Sep 2020.
 Learn more here.

-All these items can be reviewed in more detail in our articles what working from home (WFH) expenses are tax deductible.
+All these items can be reviewed in more detail in our articles such as what working from home (WFH) expenses are tax deductible.

 Update: this section has been updated to include the ATO’s new ‘shortcut method’ to claim working from home tax expenses.